Education Leadership Degree Programs in Phoenix

-A Master’s in Educational Leadership (MEdL) studies the managerial side of education.
+An Education Leadership and Administration Programs in Phoenix (MEdL), studies the management side of education.
 It then applies key points to empower teachers.
-They'll often have the skills and knowledge to lead schools and student outcomes.
+These programs aim to arm teachers with skills to lead schools and student outcomes.

-Some programs focus on business and day to day operations.
-These may ready teachers to take on school or district-level leadership positions.
+Some programs focus on business and day to day work.
+These programs may ready teachers to take on school or district leadership jobs.
 Others discuss what students learn and how to teach them.
-These often help teachers lead in positive change in policy and processes.
+These skills may help teachers lead change in school policy.

 - 0.2% are Education Specialists